 Entity ID : PingConnect

 - PrecisionLender requires that the NameID contain the user’s email address.
 Technically we are looking for:

-You will need to provide the following information (you may choose to send this to us via an xml metadata file or provide a metadata URL.
+You will need to provide the following information.
+The easiest way to do this is to send us an xml metadata file or provide a metadata URL.
 This will contain information such as IdP Entity-Id, Login and Logout URLs, and a Public Key x509 Certificate.